 National Society of Black Engineers Annual Convention

-The 2025 Annual Convention is a four-day event with an anticipates attendance of more than 15,000 participants, a Career/University Fair with more than 400 exhibitors and General Sessions with audiences of as many as 5,000 Convention-goers.
-During the Annual Convention, the Society conducts organizational business;elects national and regional leaders; holds technical and scientific competitions; provides professional and personal development, networking and celebratory activities; and much more.
+The 2025 Annual Convention is a four-day event with an anticipated attendance of more than 18,000 participants.
+It features a Career/University Fair with over 400 exhibitors and General Sessions with audiences of up to 5,000 attendees.
+During the Annual Convention, the Society conducts organizational business, elects national and regional leaders, holds technical and scientific competitions, and offers professional and personal development, networking, celebratory activities, and much more.

 attractions-main